A guide to keeping business records

 5 minute read

 Gone are the days of dust encased, paper-stuffed filing cabinets, banished to the storeroom at the back of your office (hopefully).
 But this doesn’t mean keeping records is a thing of the past.
-Keeping records is just as important - if not more important - than ever before.
+Record keeping is just as important — if not more important — than ever before.

 a woman holding a phone and receipts